Steam burns hurt. Like really, really hurt. The small mark on my left forearm begs the question every day: Maurizio, was it worth it?

 The first is a cast iron pan filled with lava rocks2.
-Lava rocks are a primo choice because they get extremely hot, don’t breakdown easily and have tons of jagged sides and crevices for an incredible increase in surface area.
+Lava rocks are a primo choice because they get extremely hot, don’t break down easily and have tons of jagged sides and crevices for an incredible increase in surface area.
 What’s the big deal about surface area?
-As cooler water comes into contact with a blisteringly hot surface it instantly turns to steam.
+As cooler water comes into contact with a blisteringly hot surface, it instantly turns to steam.
 The more hot surface area you have, the more steam you generate.
 I found these lava rocks, which are specifically made for home BBQ grills, and they have turned out to be a perfect choice.
-They come in a fairly large bag and I am still on my first handful — I probably have lava rocks for life.
+They come in a fairly large bag, and I am still on my first handful — I probably have lava rocks for life.

 Cast Iron Grill Pan

 The second component is the cast iron pan I use to hold the lava rocks.
-This Lodge Cast Iron Grill Pan is great for a few reasons: Lodge makes awesome iron products (they make the Dutch oven I’ve been baking with for years), cast iron can get super hot & retains heat very well, and the grill lines on the bottom yet again increase surface area.
+This Lodge Cast Iron Grill Pan is great for a few reasons: Lodge makes fantastic iron products (they make the Dutch oven I’ve been baking with for years), cast iron can get super hot & retains heat very well, and the grill lines on the bottom yet again increase surface area.

 Rectangular Baking Pan

 The last component is an old rectangular baking pan with a bunch of small dish towels rolled up inside.
-I simply use an old pan from around the kitchen and roll up 3 small towels placed in the center.
+I use an old pan from around the kitchen and roll up three small towels placed in the center.
 The more towels you add, the more steam you’ll generate.
 I use cheap, clean towels as these will eventually get scorched and will need replacing.

-Ten to twenty minutes before you plan to start baking, you will boil some water and pour it over the towels in the rectangular pan so they are fully drenched and steaming.
+Ten to twenty minutes before you plan to start baking, you will boil some water and pour it over the towels in the rectangular pan, so they are fully drenched and steaming.
 You will then place this pan with towels back inside your oven.
 This pan will saturate the interior with steam before you even splash water on the lava rocks, and will continue to do so well into the bake.

 Optional Hand Spritzer